Our Lady of Guadalupe—

 And in stark counterpoint within this sacred ceremonial scene, black military helicopters circled overhead on this first day of the Iraq War, March 21, 2003.
 Mexico was on high alert with armed militia standing guard at every level of the pyramids of the Sun and Moon.

 My friend and I climbed up the steep stone steps of the Pyramid of the Moon to face the rising sun and pray for harmony as our country was invading Iraq.
-As we began to chant and pray to the World Mother, my friend and I simultaneously saw her appear above us, floating over the earth and spreading flowers and blessings–the more we chanted, the more she multiplied as fractal images of herself spreading more and more beauty and grace.
+We began to chant and pray to the World Mother, as we knew the bombs were dropping in the mythic land of Eden.
+My friend and I simultaneously perceived an expansive feminine presence appear above us, floating over the entire earth and spreading flowers and blessings–the more we chanted, the more she multiplied as fractal images of herself spreading more and more beauty and grace.

 We continued on our Spring Equinox pilgrimage to visit the shrine of Our Lady of Guadalupe at the Basilica in Mexico City, where we offered red roses and songs.
 Thousands of families with children gathered at her water shrine where the larger than life sized bronze statues of Aztec warriors humbly bow with offerings to her image at Tepayac, the hill long sacred to the Nahuatl deity Tonantzin.